First published in The Asian American Literary Review

 After several years of living in Hawai‘i, I worked up the nerve to try my hand at holding space and returned to print as the editor in chief of Hawai‘i Review, the student-run literary journal on campus.
 We had funding—or at least funding enough to print two gorgeous issues per year but not to pay ourselves anything close to what we would deserve for the hours we put into the print issues, and also the blog posts, e-chapbooks, and monthly features on University of Hawaiʻi at Mānoa students that we took up.
 The journal wasn’t just a place for novice writers to publish alongside literary giants like Albert Wendt and Ngugi wa Thiong’o and Margaret Atwood, it was also a place to launch calls to action, to resist, to reach out for the wide arms of community when the whole world was burning.

 In August 2014, unarmed Black teenager Michael Brown was murdered by white police officer Darren Wilson in Ferguson, Missouri.
 Michael Brown’s body was left lying in the street in the Missouri summer heat for hours.
 When Office Wilson was not indicted, Ferguson erupted.
 Protesters burned commercial properties, which was covered widely in the news, proving organizers’ points that the media and the militarized state were more invested in protecting property than Black lives.
-I watched poems in response to the Ferguson Uprising burst forth on social media as an expression of rage, in despair, in recognition of how, despite geographic and historical differences, the forces that required Ferguson to burn were the same forces that continue to occupy the illegally overthrown nation of Hawaiʻi.
+I watched poems in response to the Ferguson Uprising burst forth on social media as an expression of rage, in despair, in recognition of how, despite geographic and historical differences, the forces that resulted in Ferguson’s burning were the same forces that continue to occupy the illegally overthrown nation of Hawaiʻi.
 They were the same forces that, in 2011, murdered Kanaka Maoli Kollin Elderts and acquitted his murderer.
 At 2:30 a.m. in a Waikīkī McDonald’s, Elderts was murdered by US State Department Special Agent Christopher Deedy, who carried a loaded gun out during a night of drinking.
 Deedy came to Honolulu for the Asia-Pacific Economic Cooperation’s meeting and is said to have been warned by a fellow agent that people in Hawai‘i were hostile to federal workers and people who weren’t from here.
 During a verbal altercation in McDonald’s, Elderts is said to have called Deedy haole.
-The forces requiring Ferguson to burn were rooted in the same anti-Black white supremacy that launches genocidal campaigns seeking to erase Indigenous people and renders darkness worthy of fear-driven state-sanctioned white rage everywhere.
+The forces that resulted in Ferguson’s burning were rooted in the same anti-Black white supremacy that launches genocidal campaigns seeking to erase Indigenous people and renders darkness worthy of fear-driven state-sanctioned white rage everywhere.

 We published a chapbook titled Write for Ferguson: Protest Poetry from Hawai‘i Review to house the poetry the authors had been posting on social media because we needed conversation, community, and love.
 We needed to hold space.
 We invited contributions.
 Seventeen people contributed to this one chapbook, including literary heavyweights like Allison Adelle Hedge Coke.
 Then we got on the radio.